- Chart

 Key Offerings

-- M&P (Military & Police) Series Pistols: A line of polymer-framed, semi-automatic pistols widely used by law enforcement agencies and civilians for self-defense and sport shooting.
+- M&P (Military & Police) Series Pistols: This is a flagship line of semi-automatic pistols known for their polymer frames and versatility, popular with law enforcement and civilians.
 Competitors include Glock, Sig Sauer, and Springfield Armory.
-Market share data for specific product lines is generally proprietary, but the M&P line is a significant revenue driver.
+Market share data for specific product lines is proprietary.

 Market Dynamics